Lenstralab/tllab_common/README.md

 # Common Code
 Code that both LiveCellAnalysis and smFISH (or others) use and doesn't get major changes goes here.
+This code should be a submodule in smFISH and LiveCellAnalysis.

-This should be installed on curie by an administrator for everyone, ie. sudo pip install /path/to/common-code --upgrade.
+This code can be installed as a package:

+    sudo pip install /path/to/tllab_common --upgrade.
+or:

+    pip install -e /path/to/tllab_common --user

 # Command line tools:
 ## wimread